Keyboard shortcuts

 cp target/release/libmygreeter.dylib target/release/libweaveffi.dylib

-DYLD_LIBRARY_PATH=target/release python your_script.py
+DYLD_LIBRARY_PATH=target/release python demo.py

 Linux: